Chronic respiratory diseases

 Project funding

-This project was initiated and funded by AstraZeneca, which commissioned The Health Policy Partnership to develop the policy narrative with insights from an expert steering committee.
-None of the experts involved in the Steering Committee were paid for their time.
+These projects were initiated and funded by AstraZeneca, which commissioned The Health Policy Partnership to develop the policy narrative and infographics with insights from expert Steering Committees.
+All experts were made aware of the funding for these projects.

 Share